michaelt/extensible-streaming/README.md

     import qualified Data.Map as M

     main =  do
-        let effects = do                                           -- Superimposed effects: yield "I am a String; I was yielded."                          -- yield String n <- get                                                       -- get Int state tweet ("Tweet: I used `get` and got an Int: " ++ show n)       -- tweet
+        let effects = do                                               -- SUPERIMPOSED EFFECTS: yield "I am a String; I was yielded."                          -- yield String n <- get                                                       -- get Int state tweet ("Tweet: I used `get` and got an Int: " ++ show n)       -- tweet